Experienced Car Accident Lawyers On Your Side

 - Post-Traumatic Stress Disorder can occur following a car accident, bringing mental and emotional issues associated with the accident.
 Even tasks which were once routine, may become extremely difficult, if not impossible.

-The Role Insurance Plays Following a Car Accident
+What Role Does Insurance Play Following a Car Accident?

 Having car insurance is, in most states, mandatory; however, many of us are truly not fully cognizant of the role insurance plays following a Denver car accident.
 Liability insurance is the part of your auto insurance which protects authorized drivers against any claim made against them which might arise when negligence caused the accident.
 As an example, if another driver makes a claim against your insurance for $40,000, and you are insured up to $75,000, then you would not be responsible for any payments.
 If the numbers were reversed, you could end up owing a significant amount of money.

 Something few people know about auto insurance is that if you are in an accident, and you file a claim for $175,000, but the person you are filing the claim against has only $100,000 worth of coverage, the insurance company is not required to even respond to your claim because it exceeds the driver’s coverage.
 This brings up the question of uninsured and underinsured drivers.
 If you have uninsured/underinsured coverage on your own insurance, and you are hit by a driver who has no insurance or has very low limits, you will make a claim against your own insurance company under your uninsured/underinsured coverage.
 Auto insurance plays a crucial role in your ability to obtain the money you need to pay for damages to your vehicle and medical expenses for your injuries.
 It is always a good idea to speak to a car accident attorney Denver in order to explore your options.